ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 I want things to be as "sorted" in the long term as possible without being super involved.
 I do not compromise on my values.
 They are my best bet.
 In this post, you'll find some ways to have things sorted.

 ***

+## **Authentivity**: Being okay with not being perfect.

+To know that you’ll probably make some mistakes.
+But it’s gonna be okay.

+- Authenticity allows for confidence.
+- Authenticity allows for not having too many threads in your mind.
+- Authenticity allows you to accept who you truly are.
+And to accept who someone else truly is without putting filters.

+There are many aspects to authenticity;
+1. You must know who you truly are: self-awareness
+2. You must act in way that is truly you

+This doesn’t mean you don’t change.
+Authenticity is an acceptance before the change and being able to change for yourself.

+Therefore, it supports accepting and adapting to your changes.

+**Eg**: You don’t have to be the same person you were when you were 5.

+It’s a level of indescribable self-love.
+To truly care about oneself.
+It’s saying to yourself that you are imp to yourself.
+And worth taking care of.

+Authenticity isn’t arrogance.
+It isn’t meant to put someone down.
+Other values, including Team work do apply and are very important.
+But authenticity is a comfort in your own skin.

+**For**:
+- **Phrases** like: I do it for myself.
+- This isn’t everything.
+But things like dressing better, exercising, taking care of yourself is what you must do for yourself

 ## **Responsible for self**: Full accountability for myself